SEO Checklist How to Make Search Engines Fall in Love with your Website

 • Check the display using all the last three versions of all popular web browsers.
 Correct any problems.

 • Check the display speed using Google PageSpeed Tools and ResponsiveTest.net.
 For slow pages, reduce the file sizes of any images or media on the web page.
 Break up web pages that are too large into more web pages.
-Use less javascript programming code because it has a tendency to slow web page loading.
+Use less JavaScript programming code because it tends to slow web page loading.

 • Check the display on mobile devices.
 Make sure the web page is optimized for display on all types of mobile devices.